mailgun/gubernator/README.md

 When you use the library, your service becomes a full member of the cluster participating in the same consistent hashing and caching as a stand alone Gubernator server would.
-All you need to do is provide the GRPC server instance and tell Gubernator where the peers in your cluster are located.
+All you need to do is provide the server instance and tell Gubernator where the peers in your cluster are located.
 The `cmd/gubernator/main.go` is a great example of how to use Gubernator as a library.